top of page

 • A revenue integrity driver

 In modern healthcare systems, the MAR is no longer “just nursing documentation.”
-It is the primary source of truth for infusion coding, injection billing, drug charge capture, and modifier validation.
+It is the primary source (but not the only) of truth for infusion coding, injection billing, drug charge capture, and modifier validation.

 Epic MAR Documentation Requirements (2026 Standards)